housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

   <a class="f6 fw6 link dim ph3 pv2 mb2 dib white bg-red ttu br2" href="https://github.com/GoogleChromeLabs/tour-of-thrones">Source Code</a>
 </div>

-We'll use [An API of Ice and Fire](https://anapioficeandfire.com/) (an unofficial, community-built API for Game of Thrones) to list houses from the book series and provide information about them.
+[An API of Ice and Fire](https://anapioficeandfire.com/) (an unofficial, community-built API for Game of Thrones) will be used to list houses from the book series and provide information about them.
 While building this application, we'll explore a number of topics including:

 * Getting started with Angular CLI
 * Lazy loading on scroll